F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note:: Jenkins can be configured to run the dev pipeline based on code change in dave's app repo.
-   in this lab we are manually starting the AWS pipeline in Jenkins to visualize the process.
+   in this lab we are manually starting the Full stack pipeline in Jenkins to visualize the process.

 Open Jenkins:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-go to UDF, on the :guilabel:`jumphost` click on :guilabel: 'access' and :guilabel: 'jenkins'
+go to UDF, on the :guilabel:`jumphost` click on :guilabel:`access` and :guilabel:`jenkins`

 usernmae: snops , password: default

-when you open jenkins you should see some jobs that have started running automatically, jobs that contain: 'Push a WAF policy', this happens because jenkins monitors the repo and start the jobs. *you can cancel the jobs or let them fail*.
+when you open jenkins you should see some jobs that have started running automatically, jobs that contain: 'Push a WAF policy', this happens because jenkins monitors the repo and start the jobs.

+- *you can cancel the jobs or let them fail*.

-in jenkins open the :guilabel: `DevSecOps - Lab - App2` folder, the lab jobs are all in this folder we will start by deploying a DEV environment, you will start a pipeline that creates a full environment in AWS.
+in jenkins open the :guilabel:`DevSecOps - Lab - App2` folder, the lab jobs are all in this folder we will start by deploying a DEV environment, you will start a pipeline that creates a full environment in AWS.

    |jenkins010|